Marcus Rashford was thrust into the senior spotlight in February 2016 – with spectacular results – and has not looked back since.

 The homegrown youth product has already come such a long way in a short time and having the happy knack of scoring on his debuts has helped.
 He netted twice against Midtjylland when thrust into the spotlight in a Europa League tie and followed it up with a brace against Arsenal on his Premier League bow.

-Rashford also scored on his England bow, after just two minutes of the 2-1 friendly win over Australia at Sunderland’s Stadium of Light, becoming the youngest man to score on his England debut, beating Tommy Lawton’s 1938 feat.
+The fleet-footed forward found the net on his first England appearance, within a couple of minutes of the 2-1 win over Australia at Sunderland’s Stadium of Light to become the youngest man to score on his Three Lions debut, beating Tommy Lawton’s 1938 record.

 A famous derby winner at Manchester City and crucial FA Cup replay goal on the way to winning the trophy under Louis van Gaal continued his sharp upward trajectory, which continued with representing his country at Euro 2016.
 A new contract until 2020, with the option of a further year, was just reward for his meteoric rise to stardom.

 After being involved in 53 games in all competitions in the following season, getting off the mark when coming off the bench to hit an injury-time winner at Hull City early in the campaign, it was obvious he was no flash in the pan.
 Indeed, Jose Mourinho continued to show faith in the youngster as he was constantly involved and bagged a memorable double in a 2-1 home victory against Liverpool in 2018.

 Becoming ever more important for club and country, he nervelessly fired home a penalty in the dramatic shoot-out win over Colombia at the World Cup finals and would later show similar steel to power the injury-time spot-kick past Gianluigi Buffon to knock Paris Saint-Germain out of the 2018/19 Champions League at the Parc des Princes.